Don’t just raise your prices across the board

 Where should I start?

-We should start with the repricing the third group, those who are losing you money.
+We should start with the repricing of the third group, those who are losing you money.

 Their fees need to be raised significantly.